cosmos/cosmos-sdk/docs/rfc/rfc-template.md

 > path and fall into the same pitfalls that we've since matured from.
 Abandoned ideas are a way to recognize that path
 > and explain the pitfalls and why they were abandoned.

+## Descision

+> This section describes alternative designs to the chosen design.
+This section
+> is important and if an adr does not have any alternatives then it should be
+> considered that the ADR was not thought through.

+## Consequences (optional)

+> This section describes the resulting context, after applying the decision.
+All
+> consequences should be listed here, not just the "positive" ones.
+A particular
+> decision may have positive, negative, and neutral consequences, but all of them
+> affect the team and project in the future.

+### Backwards Compatibility

+> All ADRs that introduce backwards incompatibilities must include a section
+> describing these incompatibilities and their severity.
+The ADR must explain
+> how the author proposes to deal with these incompatibilities.
+ADR submissions
+> without a sufficient backwards compatibility treatise may be rejected outright.

+### Positive

+> {positive consequences}

+### Negative

+> {negative consequences}

+### Neutral

+> {neutral consequences}

 ### References